isomerpages/mse/news/Committee-of-supply/_posts/2023-03-02-speech-by-minister-grace-fu-at-cos-2023.md

 description:
 ---

-#### Speech By Ms Grace Fu, Minister For Sustainability and the Environment, at Ministry of Sustainability and the Environment's Committtee of Supply (COS) Debate 2023, 2 March 2023
+#### Speech By Ms Grace Fu, Minister for Sustainability and the Environment, at Ministry of Sustainability and the Environment's Committtee of Supply (COS) Debate 2023, 2 March 2023

 **Introduction**